TimSchoonbeek/AssemblyStateRecognition/readme.md

   default settings are for the best-performing model: SupCon with ISIL for the ViT-S model.

-Set-up:
+## Set-up:

-0. Install the public IndustReal dataset: https://github.com/TimSchoonbeek/IndustReal following the instructions and directory structure provided
+0. Install the public [IndustReal dataset](https://timschoonbeek.github.io/industreal) following the instructions and directory structure provided
 1. Install required packages: pip install -r requirements.txt
 2. To use pre-trained weights, download safetensors files from HuggingFace